alanepontesw/big-data-design-systems/README.md

   * Elastic Cache
     * > Amazon ElastiCache offers fully managed Redis and Memcached.
 Seamlessly deploy, run, and scale popular open source compatible in-memory data stores.
 Build data-intensive apps or improve the performance of your existing apps by retrieving data from high throughput and low latency in-memory data stores.
     * > Improves the performance of web applications by allowing you to retrieve information fast, managed, in-memory caches, instead of relying entirely on slower disk-based databases.
+    * It used to improve database performance by caching results of queries that are made to a database.
+    * Can store high-taxing-queries inside of the cache that can be accessed later (instead of repeat request continually hitting the primary database)
+    * Caching Strategies:
+      * Lazy Loading
+        * With lazy loading, you write data to the cache when a cache miss occurs
+        * Lazy loading avoids filling up the cache with data that wont be requested
+        * Data in the cache can become stale if lazy loading is implemented without other strategies.
+      * Write Through
+        * When using a write through strategy, the cache is updated whenever a new write or update is made to the underlying database
+        * A write through strategy allows cache data remain up-to-date.
+        * Can add wait time to write operations in your application
+        * Without a TTL can result in a lot of cached data that is never read
+      * Time To Live (TTL)
+        * Drawbacks of lazy loading and write through techniques can be helped by a TTL
+        * A TTL is a lenght of time before a key expires
+        * When reading an expired key, the application checks the value in the underlying database.
+        * TTLs do not guaratee fresh information, but they keep the data from getting too stale and allow the cache clean up unused keys.
     * Support two engines:
       * memcached
       * redis